WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 ```
 The returned `auctionBlob` is a Promise that will resolve to an `AdAuctionData` object.
 This object contains `requestId` and `request` fields.
 The `requestId` contains a UUID that needs to be presented to `runAdAuction` along with the response.
-The `request` field contains a `Uint8Array` containig an encrypted request blob derived from the interest groups stored in the browser and
-formatted as described in [the appendix](#request-blob-format), HPKE encrypted with an encryption header like that used in OHTTP.
-The encryption
+The `request` field is a `Uint8Array` containing the information needed for the [ProtectedAudienceInput](https://github.com/privacysandbox/fledge-docs/blob/main/bidding_auction_services_api.md#protectedaudienceinput) in a `SelectAd` B&A call, encrypted using HPKE with an encryption header like that used in [OHTTP](https://www.ietf.org/archive/id/draft-thomson-http-oblivious-01.html).
-is done using public keys the browser fetches that correspond with private keys only shared with B&A servers running in TEEs.
-This derived
-information will include the contents of the interest groups, the k-anonymity status of the interest groups’ ads, and information like `joinCount`,
-`bidCount`, and `prevWins`.
-The blob contains padding (e.g. exponentially bucketed total sizes) to reduce the cross-site identity leaked by its size.
+More details on the request format are given in [the appendix](#request-blob-format).

 ### Step 2: Send auction blob to servers